 God's love brings confidence.

 We’ve seen Paul refer to himself in many ways in this book alone.
-In chapter one he said he is “an apostle of Christ Jesus by the will of God” (verse 1) Then in chapter three he said he is “a prisoner of Christ Jesus on behalf of you Gentiles – “ (verse 3).
+In chapter one he said he is “an apostle of Christ Jesus by the will of God” (verse 1) Then in chapter three he said he is “a prisoner of Christ Jesus on behalf of you Gentiles – " (verse 3).
 He gave thanks for them and prayed for them.
-Paul knelt before the Father (Ephesians 3:14) on their behalf.
+Paul knelt before the Father on their behalf (Ephesians 3:14).
 Now he again describes himself as a prisoner as he urges his readers to walk in a manner worthy of the calling.

 God's love and call bring action.